-Here is another very attractive competing washer from Whirlpool: the Whirlpool WTW5000DW, priced at $749, is a high efficiency non-agitator impeller model with a 4.3 cubic foot stainless steel wash basket.
-The three-paddled disc (impeller) is responsible for rotating the laundry as a re-circulation pump sends soapy water from the upper spout above the tub and also from the small holes in the impeller which tend to float the items while rotating clockwise and counter clockwise.
+Here is another very attractive competing washer from Whirlpool: the Whirlpool WTW5010LW, priced at $849, is a high efficiency non-agitator impeller model with a 4.6 cubic feet stainless steel wash basket.
+The three-paddled disc (impeller) is responsible for rotating the laundry as a recirculation pump sends soapy water from the upper spout above the tub and also from the small holes in the impeller which tend to float the items while rotating clockwise and counterclockwise.
 This gives the laundry precise cleaning action with minimum water usage.
 It will also automatically determine the appropriate amount of water fill per load.

-This washer has 12 cycles with four different soil levels, a pre-soak option and five wash temperature settings to accommodate most types of laundry loads.
+This washer has 12 cycles with a pre-soak option and five wash temperature settings to accommodate most types of laundry loads.
 The advanced control panel is simple in design but with the latest technology under its skin for easy and accurate selection of cycles and options.
-An advanced vibration control suspension system is fantastic for first and second floor applications and keeps oversized loads balanced throughout the wash and spin cycles.
-Even with its 800 RPM final spin speed, this washer is 20% quieter than most of its competitors.

 Rinse Options: 1 Rinse, 2 Rinse, 1 Rinse with Softener, 2 Rinses with Softener